lhondareyte/hd44780/README.md

  * atmega32u2
  * atmega32u4

-See differents file to set hd44780 pinout.
+See differents files to set hd44780 pinout.
 ### Hello, world!

 You should copy all files in subdirectory (eg. hd44780) of your project.